Mikearaya/bionic_event_dapp/README.md

 - node.js
 - angular 7.
 - solidity 5
+- ganache-cli
+- metamask
 - truffle

 ## Enviroment setup

 1. UI enviroment requirement.
-   to start using the app first you have to install ** node 8 <= ** for further installation guid visit [nodejs](https://www.nodejs.org/en/download). after installing node in your enviroment install ** angular cli ** using npm or yarn what ever you prefer. i have used npm while developing the project. install angular cli by runing the code below.
+   to start using the app first you have to install **node 8 <=** for further installation guid visit [nodejs](https://www.nodejs.org/en/download). after installing node in your enviroment install **angular cli** using npm or yarn what ever you prefer. i have used npm while developing the project. install angular cli by runing the code below.
    `npm install -g @angular/cli`